 What Are the Signs of Infection After an Episiotomy?

-After an episiotomy, watch for redness, swelling, increased pain, or discharge with a foul odor.
-Fever or chills can also indicate infection.
-If you notice these signs, contact your healthcare provider promptly for evaluation.
+Watch for redness, swelling, worsening pain, or discharge with a foul odor.
+Fever or chills can also point to infection.
+If you notice these signs, contact your healthcare provider right away.

 Can I Use Pain Relief Options During Episiotomy Recovery?